-My research involves network information hiding (network covert channels and network steganography), building automation/smart building security, human aspects of information security, and information security terminology/taxonomy.
+My research focuses on network information hiding (network covert channels and network steganography), science of security (SoC), IoT/smart buildings/homes, security of embedded communication protocols, and information security terminology/taxonomy.

 I am a member of several steering committees, initiatives, program and organizing committees (cf. details).
 I am (or was) lecturing and supervising at Augsburg University of Applied Sciences, Bonn University and Hagen University.
 A list of my projects, both funded and spare-time software projects, is also available.

 In addition to information security, I am interested in university history, campus novels, and retro computing – in particular: operating system history and historic network protocols.
 I own a small collection of rather historic books on these retro computing topics.
 Since about five years, I am also a mid-distance runner (5km to half-marathon).

 Find (information about) me here: Twitter, Google Scholar and ResearchGate.